HOW QUALITATIVE RESEARCH – SIMPLE FOCUS GROUPS IN THIS INSTANCE – MAY ALLOW MORE INNOVATIVE, OR EVEN LEFTFIELD, CREATIVE IDEAS TO FLOURISH.

 That’s because respondents in the context of the groups thought that the advertising had to say something.

-THE MORE EARLY ADOPTING RESPONDENTS APPRECIATED THAT THE ADVERTISING HAD TO ENGAGE, FIRST AND FOREMOST AND THAT’S WHAT WE LISTENED TO.
+THE MORE EARLY ADOPTING RESPONDENTS APPRECIATED THAT THE ADVERTISING HAD TO ENGAGE, FIRST AND FOREMOST AND THAT’S WHAT WE GAVE CREDENCE TO

 Here are some interesting links for you!
 Enjoy your stay :)